 There were a couple black people.
 Or at the very least one, that guy who came out of the bathroom after you got your PDA for example.

 Half-Life had four scientist models, with two voices (both done by the same actor) and exactly one model for all the security guards.
-There were also only four models for the enemy soldiers.
+There were also only four models for the enemy soldiers, though the two faceless models (with gas masks or balaclavas) did at least have varying skin tones, unlike the scientists and guards.
 In Half-Life 2, Barney was brought back as an NPC, and two of the four scientist models (one with a new voice actor) became Eli Vance and Isaac Kleiner.

-The expansion, Half-Life: Opposing Force, had the same faces for all soldiers of a particular combat class.
-So like the Black Mesa security, the US Army only recruits clones!
+The expansion, Half-Life: Opposing Force, had the same faces for all soldiers of a particular combat class- i.e. Medics, Engineers, and Heavies.
+So like the Black Mesa security, the USMC only recruits clones!
 There is much more facial variety than in the first Half-Life, however.

 The expansion packs, Half-Life: Opposing Force and Half-Life: Blue Shift add a second security guard model, "Otis".